Insider Tips From Local Experts

 Barrel cactus with bright yellow fruit

 The fruit of the barrel cactus is ripe when it turns yellow.
 The mildly tart flesh of the fruit can be eaten raw or cooked, and the seeds, which are a good source of protein, can be ground into a meal.
-Contrary to popular belief, this round cactus in not a source of water.
-In fact, ingesting the flesh or juice of the actual cactus can cause severe GI symptoms that can accelerate dehydration.
+Contrary to popular belief, this round cactus is not a source of water.
+In fact, ingesting the flesh or juice of the actual cactus can cause severe GI symptoms and accelerate dehydration.
 Eat only the fruit of this desert cactus.

 Hedgehog Cactus